suika2engine/suika2/doc/tutorial.md

 ```

 After saving it, run `suika.exe`.
-Suika 2 will show the title screen of the sample game.
+Suika2 will show the title screen of the sample game.

 Let's look in more detail.